Bélmez Faces: Forgery hypothesis

-The thoughtographic hypothesis
+Thoughtographic hypothesis

 The main researchers of the Bélmez case were Hans Bender and Germán de Argumosa.
 They collaborated in Bélmez and Freiburg in the early 1970s when the alleged phenomena began.
 Neither Bender nor de Argumosa published an official report on them.
 Bender wrote very little about the case in his journal Zeitschrift für Parapsychologie.
 Argumosa, a Spanish parapsychologist, spent two years evaluating what he believed was a Gothic mystery, but published nothing on the subject either.
 Bender did mention the case in passing and referred to it in some of his lectures.
 His crucial statement referred to the sealing of areas of the floor where some faces were in progress with a transparent plastic material:

 The only believer who has published an entire book on the case is José Martínez-Romero.
 His book Las Caras de Bélmez is a collection of anecdotes.
-Argumosa who used to be the main defender of this case in Spain, believes that Martínez-Romero discredited the phenomenon with his book.
+Argumosa, who used to be the main defender of this case in Spain, believes that Martínez-Romero discredited the phenomenon with his book.

 The most serious publication to date by a believer appears in the first chapter of the book The Seen and the Unseen by Andrew Carr MacKenzie.
 MacKenzie did not speak Spanish and during his stay in Bélmez lacked an interpreter.
 Only a taxi driver and Martínez-Romero's son were able to assist him, though very little.